 - Written semi-annual progress reports will be required.

 Prospective applicants are urged to contact the WNPRC Director’s Office, or appropriate core scientist, well in advance of the proposal deadline, to discuss the project and gain a preliminary assessment of its feasibility and alignment with the WNPRC mission.
-The application form and instructions can be downloaded here, then completed and emailed to Dr. Jon Levine, with a copy to Edi Chan.
+Please download and complete the WNPRC Pilot App Form 2019, then email to Dr. Jon Levine, with a copy to Edi Chan.
 Briefly, please complete the cover page, provide an NIH Biosketch, Other Support, Specific Aims, Budget (with narrative justification) and Significance, Innovation, and Approach.
 In addition to the budget and biosketch, the text should not exceed five pages in length.
 Please note that in addition to the standard NIH format, it is important to include a description of the animal resources needed for the proposal and the WNPRC Research Services, if any, which will be used to carry out the proposed project.
 This information will be used to determine animal and technical availability.

 The applications will be reviewed internally by the WNPRC Executive Committee and Senior Management Team for scientific merit and feasibility, respectively.
-They will also be reviewed by members of the WNPRC External Advisory Board and other non-WNPRC experts as needed.
+They will also be reviewed by members of the WNPRC External Advisory Board and other non-WNPRC experts.

 Note: all projects must also have an approved UW-Madison IACUC-approved protocol and Biosafety protocol in place before any project can be activated.
 These can be prepared after initial review and scoring of the proposals.